 TGax Editor: Please make the following changes to the 4th paragraph in 27.5.5.2 (11ax D2.0 P258L57):

-[14210]An HE AP that transmits a Trigger frame for random access, uses the AID value 0 to indicate random access RUs allocated for STAs associated with it, and the AID value 2045 to indicate random access RUs allocated for STAs not associated with it.
+[14210]An HE AP that transmits a Trigger frame for random access, shall set the AID12 subfield of a User Info field in the Trigger frame to 0 to indicate that the RA-RU is allocated for a STA associated with it, and shall set the AID12 subfield of the User Info field in the Trigger frame to 2045 to indicate that the RA-RU is allocated for a STA not associated with it.

 TGax Editor: Please make the following changes to the last paragraph in 27.5.5.2 (11ax D2.0 P260L1):

-If a STA transmits an HE TB PPDU that solicits an immediate response in a random access RU and the expected response is not received, the transmission is considered unsuccessful.
-Otherwise, the transmission is considered successful[13198].
-The retransmission procedure for UORA is defined in 27.5.5.3 (Retransmission procedure for UORA).
+If a STA transmits an HE TB PPDU that solicits an immediate response in a RA-RU and the expected response is not received, the transmission is considered unsuccessful.
+Otherwise, the transmission is considered successful.
+[13198]The STA shall initialize OCW to OCWmin if the transmission is successful and shall follow the retransmission procedure defined in 27.5.5.3 (Retransmission procedure for UORA) if the transmission is not successful.

 TGax Editor: Please add the following note at the end of 27.5.5.2:

+Note: A non-AP STA that transmits an HE TB PPDU in response to a Trigger frame allocating RA-RU(s) does not update its state variables to the values contained in the MU EDCA Parameter Set element (see 27.2.6 (Obtaining an EDCA TXOP for HE non-AP STAs using MU EDCA parameters)).

 TGax Editor: Please add a new section after 27.5.5.4 as follows (11ax D2.0 P260L29):